robertorcosta/azure-docs.pt-br/articles/time-series-insights/time-series-insights-authentication-and-authorization.md

 ### <a name="client-app-initialization"></a>Inicialização do aplicativo cliente

-* Os desenvolvedores podem usar a [MSAL (Biblioteca de Autenticação da Microsoft)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview) ou a [ADAL (Biblioteca de Autenticação do Azure Active Directory)](https://docs.microsoft.com/azure/active-directory/develop/active-directory-authentication-libraries) para autenticação no Azure Time Series Insights.
+* Os desenvolvedores podem usar a [MSAL (biblioteca de autenticação da Microsoft) para autenticar com Azure Time Series Insights.

-* Por exemplo, para a autenticação usando a ADAL:
+* Para autenticar usando a ADAL:

    1. Use a **ID do Aplicativo** e o **Segredo do Cliente** (chave do aplicativo) da seção de registro do aplicativo do Azure Active Directory para adquirir o token em nome do aplicativo.